We are Coffee Farmers.

 Basically each producer that is a member of the collective sends samples of each harvest or microlot they produce to the DOT cupping lab.
 We cup everything that arrives, give detailed feedback, and if cup quality reaches the agree-upon level, the collective prefinances the producer, effectively purchasing their parchment coffee at the price that we feel roasters would pay for it, minus costs.
 It is then the collective’s responsibility to mill, export, import, warehouse, market, and sell it to a roaster, as the farmer has already been paid.

 Producers do not have any formal committment to the collective.
-We are available as a resource to farmers that feel their product has the potential to be sold as a microlot at specialty prices.
+It is available as a resource to farmers that feel their product has the potential to be sold as a microlot at specialty prices.

 The collective assumes all financial risk on behalf of the members, who typically are not financially equipped to weather loss or spoilage.
 All risk, financing, and the cost of shared services are covered by the collective centrally and built into a margin the organization earns on export and direct-to-roaster sales.